Duke Gardens strives to welcome all visitors, and safety and accessibility are top priorities.

 Garden Access

 Duke Gardens is located in a ravine and was designed, for the most part, decades ago, so there are many changes in slope throughout the gardens.
 Some path slope changes exceed the 5 percent standard set by the Americans with Disabilities Act (ADA).
 Some areas have steps, and some paths with loose gravel may be difficult for people who use wheelchairs.
-Duke Gardens does not provide mobility assistance devices for visitor use, but we do operate a mobility support trolley seasonally, from 1 March to 16 November, for visitors that need mobility assistance.
+Duke Gardens does not provide mobility assistance devices for visitor use, but we do operate a mobility support trolley seasonally, from mid-March to mid-November, for visitors that need mobility assistance.

-Before entering the Gardens, please be sure to stop by our visitor kiosk for a map that shows the most accessible routes among the Gardens’ 5 miles of allées, walks and pathways.
-We have improved our accessibility considerably in the last few years, including the entry allée, and we will continue to make the Gardens increasingly accessible and enjoyable for all visitors.
+Before entering the Gardens, please be sure to stop by the Barnes Welcome Center Visitor Lobby or our outdoor visitor kiosk in the Barnes Welcome Center courtyard for a map that shows the most accessible routes among the Gardens’ 5 miles of allées, walks and pathways.
+We have improved our accessibility considerably in the last few years, and we will continue to make the Gardens increasingly accessible and enjoyable for all visitors.

 Mobility Support Trolley